stefanosimao/anagram/README.md

 ## Implementation
 This API is built using the [Express](https://expressjs.com/) framework.
+The APIs are defines drectly inside the routes file `routes > index.js`, as well as the handling of the HTTP requests.
+Inside the `views` folder, the HTML pages are defined.
+The `index,ejs` file also contains the javascript needed to call the API in the backend.
+The `public > style.css` file contains the CSS style for the HTML page and is served statically from the server.

 ### Endpoint C